Rahul-Rav/School_District_Analysis/README.md

 Replacing the ninth-grade scores did not affect Scores by School Type

 ## Summary
 Through our analyses we compared the original results of the school district and the updated results when taking into account the nullified math and reading scores of Thomas High School's ninth-grade class.
 After replacing Thomas High School's ninth-grade math and reading scores with "NaN", the school summary for Thomas High School shows a decrease in "Average Math Score", "% Passing Math", "% Passing Reading", and "% Overall Passing".
-These decreases are negligible, ranging from 0.1% to 0.3%, which led Thomas High School to remain high ranking comapred to the other schools in the district.
+These decreases are negligible, ranging from 0.1% to 0.3%, which led Thomas High School to remain high ranking compared to the other schools in the district.